Elpho LogoElpho

 events

-events.onMessage(handler) for dev parser listeners (named functions only).
+events.onMessage(handler) for parser testing (named functions only).

 scheduler